LidkeLab/matlab-instrument-control/README.md

   - `HamamatsuCamera`
   - `Imaq`
   - `IMGSourceCamera`
+  - `PyDcam`
   - `ThorlabsIR`
   - `ThorlabsSICamera`
-  - `PyDcam`
   - `example`

 ### lightSource
-- The lightSource is the base class for all light sources (e.g., lasers), defining common functions and properties.
+- The lightSource namespace is the base for all light sources (e.g., lasers), defining common functions and properties.
   - `abstract`
   - `CoherentLaser561`
+  - `CrystaLaser405`
   - `CrystaLaser561`
-  - `CrystaLaser405`
   - `DHOMLaser532`
+  - `HSMLaser488`
+  - `IX71Lamp01`
   - `MPBLaser`
   - `RebelStarLED`
+  - `TIRFLaser488`
+  - `TubeLaserDiode`
   - `VortranLaser488`
-  - `TubeLaserDiode`
-  - `TIRFLaser488`
-  - `HSMLaser488`
-  - `IX71Lamp01`
   - `example`

 ### linearStage
-- The linearStage is the abstract class for linear stages.
+- The linearStage abstract is the abstract class for linear stages.
   - `abstract`
+  - `KCubePiezo`
   - `MCLMicroDrive`
-  - `KCubePiezo`
   - `TCubePiezo`
   - `example`

 ### powermeter
-- The powermeter creates an interface with the power meter.
+- The powermeter namespace creates an interface with the power meter.
   - `abstract`
   - `PM100D`
   - `example`

 ### stage3D
-- The stage3D is a class for 3D stages.
+- The stage3D is the namespace for 3D stages.
   - `abstract`
   - `MCLNanoDrive`
   - `NanoMaxPiezos`